 A family is considered absent when no member of the family is residing in the assisted unit.
-BHA may use utility bills, statements from neighbors and landlords, visits to the unit, postal records, letters and any other appropriate methods to determine whether the family or one or more family members is absent.
+BHA may use utility bills, statements from neighbors and landlords, visits to the unit, postal records, letters passports and other travel documents, and any other appropriate methods to determine whether the family or one or more family members is absent.